CurtisColwell/StrainViz/README.md

 ## Fragment creation

-If there is a mistake during the run it is usually due to an error with the way the fragments were made and is reflected as an error in one of the Gaussian output files.
+If there is a mistake during the run it is usually due to an error with the way the fragments were made and is reflected as an error in one of the Orca output files.
 Use the terminal output to determine where the calculation went wrong and check the associated output file to troubleshoot.
 A final note about the fragments is that the coordinates of the atoms that are present in the fragment and base geometry must match